nickmonad/bips.dev/web/content/85/index.md

 BIP32 root key cannot be reversed back to the BIP39 mnemonic.

 Most wallets implement BIP39, so on initialization or restoration, the user must interact with a BIP39 mnemonic.
-Most wallets do not support of BIP32 extended private keys so each wallet must either share the same BIP39 mnemonic, or have a separate BIP39 mnemonic entirely.
+Most wallets do not support BIP32 extended private keys, so each wallet must either share the same BIP39 mnemonic, or have a separate BIP39 mnemonic entirely.
 Neither scenarios are particularly satisfactory for security reasons.
-For example, some wallets may be inherently less secure like hot wallets on smartphones, Join Market servers, Lightning Network nodes.
-Having multiple seeds is far from desirable especially for those who rely on split key or redundancy backups in different geological locations.
+For example, some wallets may be inherently less secure like hot wallets on smartphones, Join Market servers, or Lightning Network nodes.
+Having multiple seeds is far from desirable, especially for those who rely on split key or redundancy backups in different geological locations.
-Adding is necessarily difficult and may result in users being more lazy with subsequent keys, such that compromises security or leads to key loss.
+Adding is necessarily difficult and may result in users being more lazy with subsequent keys, resulting in compromised security or loss of keys.

 There is added complication with wallets that implement other standards, or no standards at all.
-Bitcoin Core wallet uses a WIF as the *hdseed*, and yet other wallets use different mnemonic schemes like Electrum to derive the BIP32 root key.
-Other cryptocurrencies like Monero also use a different mnemonic scheme entirely.
+Bitcoin Core wallet uses a WIF as the *hdseed*, and yet other wallets like Electrum use different mnemonic schemes to derive the BIP32 root key.
+Other cryptocurrencies like Monero also use an entirely different mnemonic scheme.

 Ultimately, all of the mnemonic/seed schemes start with some "initial entropy" to derive a mnemonic/seed, and then process the mnemonic into a BIP32 key, or private key.
-We can use BIP32 itself to derive the "initial entropy" to then recreate the same mnemonic or seed according the specific application standard of the target wallet.
-We can use a BIP44 like categorization to ensure unitform derivation according to the target application type.
+We can use BIP32 itself to derive the "initial entropy" to then recreate the same mnemonic or seed according to the specific application standard of the target wallet.
+We can use a BIP44-like categorization to ensure uniform derivation according to the target application type.

 ## Specification